Benchmarking quantum co-processors in an application-centric, hardware-agnostic and scalable way: Introduction

 In the field of classical HPC, these criteria are typically fulfilled by the LINPACK benchmark \cite{Dongarra2003} that is used to rank the TOP500 supercomputers.
 In the field of quantum computing, a number of metrics have already been proposed in the literature.
 As we will explain in more detail in the next section, none of them fulfill all the above requirements.

 The purpose of this paper is to fill this gap by proposing a metric, dubbed "Q-score", that satisfies these requirements.
 Essentially, the Q-score measures the maximum number of quantum bits that a quantum computer can use to solve a combinatorial optimization problem---the Max Cut problem---significantly better than a classical random algorithm.
-In other words, it is an estimate of the largest combinatorial optimization problem that can be solved better on a quantum processor than on a classical computer.
+In other words, it is an estimate of the largest (MaxCut) combinatorial optimization problem that can be solved better (compared to a random heuristic) on a quantum processor than on a classical computer.
 Q-score can be run and computed on any gate-based quantum hardware.
+Q-score is compatible with, although not restricted to, NISQ QPUs.
+In the version of Q-score presented in this article, we solve the combinatorial problem at hand, MaxCut, with a NISQ-compatible hybrid quantum-classical algorithm, the Quantum Approximate Optimization Algorithm (QAOA, \cite{Farhi2014}).
+Yet, any quantum algorithm tackling the MaxCut problem can in principle be considered as a suitable candidate.
 It takes into account the performance of the compilation.
 An implementation is available under an open-source license.

 To define the Q-score, we carefully investigate the size-dependence of the average performance of random and optimal classical algorithms, as well as the QAOA quantum algorithm, for solving the Max Cut problem on classes of random graphs.
 The metric that we propose, akin to an improved approximation ratio, allows to measure non-trivial performance above the level of random classical algorithms.
 Finally, we illustrate the behavior of the Q-score using noisy simulations with a depolarizing noise intensity compatible with today's NISQ processors.